GlebGoodkovsky/simple_note_app/README.md

 - **Data Reset**: Major updates may require clearing browser data for the app to work properly

 ---
 This is an interesting project I'm making in order to experiment, learn, and develop my programing skills.
-It started as a console-only script and has now evolved into a simple, interactive web application.
+It started as a console-only script and has now evolved into a simple, interactive web application with a clean modern UI.

 ---
 ## Features
-- A clean web interface built with HTML, CSS, and JavaScript
+- Clean web interface with rounded corners and subtle shadows
-- Add new notes via a text input and a button
+- Add new notes via text input and Add button
+- Click to edit notes directly in place
-- Add, Edit, and Delete notes with ease
+- Delete notes with the 🗑️ icon that appears on hover
 - Sort notes by: Newest First, Oldest First, A-Z, or Z-A
+- Automatic saving in browser's local storage
-- Notes are automatically saved in your browser - they persist after closing
+- Notes persist after closing/reopening browser
-- Responsive design that works on different screen sizes
+- Responsive design works on all screen sizes
+- Smooth animations and hover effects

 Over time, I'm planning to slowly add more features.

 ---
 ## How to Use

-1. Click the Live Demo link at the top of this page
+1. Click the Live Demo link at the top
-2. Type a note into the text box and click the Add button
+2. Type a note and click Add or press Enter
-3. To edit a note:
+3. **To edit a note**:
-   - Click Edit to make the text editable
+   - Click on the note text
    - Make your changes
-   - Click Save to confirm
+   - Press Enter or click outside to save
-4. To delete a note: Click Delete
+4. **To delete a note**:
+   - Hover over the note
+   - Click the 🗑️ icon that appears
 5. **To sort notes**:
-   - Select a sorting method from the dropdown
+   - Choose a sort method from the dropdown
    - Click the Sort button
-6. Notes remain after reloading or closing the tab
+6. Notes automatically save and persist after closing

 ## How It Works
-The app is built with three simple files working together:
+The app is built with three core files:
 *   **`index.html`**: Page structure and elements
 *   **`styles.css`**: Visual styling and layout
 *   **`simple_note_app.js`**: Interactive functionality and logic